HavardNJ/boardcad-le/user_guide.md

 between cross sections and keeping the same number of control points on each cross section.

 ### Editing using the keyboard
-You can also move these points with the keyboard arrow keys (more precise) or input the exact coordinate in the respective text boxes (in the lower, right corner) and click the set button.
+You can move the selected control point with the keyboard arrow keys .
 To make a tangent longer press E (extend), to make it shorter press R (retract).
 To rotate the control point clockwise press W, to rotate it counterclockwise press Q.
 By holding down the ALT key you make every editing